camnealie/GAS-Doc-Crawler/README.md

 This script, hopefully, goes into each linked document, pulls out the links in there, marks down the relationship, and then does the whole thing again to the new links.

-It's on my todo list to clean this up
+It's on my todo list to clean this up, this is not useable just yet.

+Once you have an initial set yup use =UNIQUE() to get your nodes, and =FILTER(new!F2:G, not(ISBLANK(new!G2:G)), not(new!G2:G = "N/A")) to get your edges.

+Use Gephi to visualize the data